Best Internet Providers in Alaska

 According to broadband rankings, Alaska is at the bottom for internet speeds nationwide.
 Lack of access in rural communities and limited and expensive plans make accessing “good,” affordable and fast internet difficult.
 Hefty federal funding is coming to the state to improve broadband access.

-Is there fiber internet in Alaska?
+Is fiber internet available in Alaska?

 Looking for internet service?